-- Cleansing: This may be done by rinsing the wound with sterile water.
+- Cleansing may be done by rinsing the wound with sterile water.
 Germ-killing solutions may also be used.

 - Debridement is surgery to clean the wound and remove objects, dirt, or dead skin and tissue.
 Caregivers may cut out the damaged areas in or around the wound.
 Wet bandages may be placed inside the wound and left to dry.
 Other wet or dry dressings may also be used.
 Caregivers may also drain the wound to clean out pus.